miniflux/website/content/docs/configuration.md

             Possible values are <code>round_robin</code> or <code>entry_frequency</code>.
         </p>
         <p>
+            The scheduler does not alter the polling interval, instead it throttles the number of qualified feeds for polling.
+The feeds will be added to the work queue, when the current time exceeds the targeting refreshing time.
 The maximum number of feeds polled for a given period is subject to <code>POLLING_FREQUENCY</code> and <code>BATCH_SIZE</code>.
         </p>
         <p>
-            When <code>entry_frequency</code> is selected, the refresh interval for a given feed is equal to the average updating interval of the last week of the feed.
+            When <code>entry_frequency</code> is selected, the targeting refreshing interval for a given feed is equal to the average updating interval of the last week of the feed.
             The actual number of feeds polled will not exceed the maximum number of feeds that could be polled for a given period.
         </p>
         <p><em>Default is <code>round_robin</code>.</em></p>